 Traffic Calming.
 VML supports continued improvements to VDOT's traffic calming program to improve safety for users of public streets.
-Additionally, VML has supported, and continues to support, expanding the availability of photo-camera traffic enforcement for all localities in the context of a defined transportation safety program that includes engineering, enforcement, education, and emergency response elements while respecting civil rights.
+Additionally, VML has supported, and continues tosupport, expanding the availability of photo-camera traffic enforcement for all localities in the

+40 support, expanding the availability of photo-camera traffic enforcement for an localities in t 41 context of a defined transportation safety program that includes engineering, enforcement,

+42 education, and emergency response elements while respecting civil rights.
+VML supports local